 Finally, I glued a leather sole underneath the raffia soles, again using Renia 315.

 It took me a weekend to put the espadrilles together, the figuring out how to make them took a bit longer though.

-I used raffia from Nutscene, I don’t know exactly how many bundles I used as mine were leftovers from another project and all mixed up in a box.
+I used raffia from Nutscene, I don’t know exactly how many bundles I used as mines were leftovers from another project and all mixed up in a box.
 I’m guessing you will needle a couple.

 I bought thread sold for espadrilles making from Prym, normal embroidery thread is not strong enough.
-Prym also sells a small espadrille tool kit, which comes with the needles, grabbers and wooden shaping tool.
+Prym also sells a small espadrille tool kit, which comes with needles, grabbers and a wooden shaping tool.

 You can buy leather sole units on eBay or at Leather Grindery (check under repair material in the menu).
 You can cut them to the shape you need with a utility knife.